 I knew in 7th grade that I would be a high school teacher, but my dad wasn’t happy with that choice; “Teachers don’t make no money”, he said.
 My mother, a school clerk, opined that I’d probably make a good principal since I spent so much time in the principal’s office.
 Miss.
 E, my Latin and English teacher became my mentor.
 She encouraged my desire to be a teacher and planted the seeds that I would cultivate and nurture into a successful and satisfying career in education.
 Years later, as a high school teacher, I became a mentor to those students I refer to as “good bad kids”.
 I spent 35 years in urban high schools, 25 years teaching.
 My most memorable experience was 33 years teaching ESL, 3 hours a night, 3 nights a week to foreign adults.
 I took that position at $5.00 an hour to supplement my $4,000 teacher salary.
 My father was right; teachers didn’t make a lot back then.
 It was a labor of love for someone who loves teaching.

 From a love of creative writing, grew a passion for all things communications.
 After graduating with honors early from the University of Massachusetts -Amherst with a Bachelor’s of Arts in English and minor in Spanish, I was lucky enough to find my place in the non-profit community early on, beginning with an editorial internship in college with Alcoholics Anonymous before launching my career at a county-wide arts organization working in the communications department.
 I then joined a communications consulting firm serving many non-profits’ strategic communications’ needs before bringing my expertise in-house at NAF where I have been a leader in growing awareness of a national brand since 2010.
-I’ve continued to grow in communications and will receive a Master’s degree in corporate communications from Baruch College in 2016.
+I’ve continued to grow in communications and received a Master’s degree in corporate communications from Baruch College in 2016.

 As a child, I loved to play school with my friends, but the thought of becoming a teacher did not occur to me until my guidance counselor encouraged me to apply for a teaching scholarship to pay for my college education.
 I always had an interest in advertising and a visit to North Carolina State University showed me that I could combine these two options into one major: Business and Marketing Education.
 My passion for education served as the impetus of various degrees (including teaching and school administration) with the goal of serving in the area of educational reform.
 After 10 years of teaching marketing and opening a NAF Academy of Hospitality & Tourism in my school, I decided to join NAF as an Instructional Manager and am excited to lead NAF’s latest venture as Director of Future Ready Labs.